steemit/devportal-tutorials-py/tutorials/16_follow_another_user/README.md

 option, index = pick(options, title)
 ```

-Once we know what the user wants to do, we can move on to the actual `commit` to the blockhain.
+Once we know what the user wants to do, we can move on to the actual `commit` to the blockchain.

 #### 5. Follow/Unfollow commit<a name="commit"></a>